 – The organisation team of FOIS 2020 is committed to publishing the FOIS proceedings with IOS Press in 2020.

-– FOIS will happen as a face-to-face event in Bolzano when it is safe to travel.
-Ideally, in September 2020 but otherwise at a later date in 2021.
+– FOIS will happen as a face-to-face event in Bolzano in September 2021.

 - Paper Submission deadline (extended): May 13.

 FOIS seeks full-length high-quality papers on a wide range of topics.
 An ideal FOIS paper will address both content-related ontological issues, their formal representation, as well as their impact and relevance for some aspect of information systems.